Five best practices for improving condo board communications

 6. Cloud-based Software

 The best solution is to use a cloud-based board management software like BoardSpace to upload and organize documents.
-Directors, owners, & property managers login and find information right in front of them.
+Directors, owners, & property managers log in and find information right before them.

-By implementing these five best practices for improving condo board communications, you can promote a culture of transparency and openness that supports a great community.
+Implementing these five best practices for improving condo board communications can promote a culture of transparency and openness that supports a great community.

-The post was originally published in 2016 and substantially revised in 2019.
+The post was initially published in 2016 and substantially revised in 2019.

 Learn how to create an email campaign, add a digital message board and find out how BoardSpace organizes your documents.